FK Olimpik: Early years

 The team managed to win the Asim Ferhatović "Hase" Memorial Cup in futsal in 1993.
-That very same year the cantonal competitions for the filling in of teams into the future Bosnian and Herzegovinian football leagues were played.
-Olimpik participated in the Sarajevo Canton, and managed to go on to the coming tier, after playing a total of 8 matches and scoring 28 goals while conceding only 1.
-So the team left the following year to compete in the inter-cantonal competitions in the group of Tuzla where they met opponents such as Sloboda (Tuzla), Gradina (Srebrenik), Turbina (Jablanica), Natron (Maglaj) and Travnik (Travnik).

-In that competition they became runners-up and thereby guaranteed themselves a starting spot in the new Bosnian league that was to be formed and called the First League of Bosnia and Herzegovina, which was organized under the frame of the Football Association of Bosnia and Herzegovina.
+Later that year, regional competitions for membership of the Bosnian and Herzegovinian football leagues were played.
+Olimpik participated in the Sarajevo Canton, and were advanced to the next tier, after playing a total of 8 matches and scoring 28 goals while conceding only 1.
+In 1994, the team competed in the next tier within the Tuzla inter-cantonal group, where they met opponents such as Sloboda (Tuzla), Gradina (Srebrenik), Turbina (Jablanica), Natron (Maglaj) and Travnik (Travnik).
+Olimpik finished as runners-up and thereby guaranteed themselves a place in the new First League of Bosnia and Herzegovina, organised by the Football Association of Bosnia and Herzegovina.Around this time, the team also won the War Olympiad in Tuzla.